BoiseState/CS535-resources/examples/spark/simpleapp-python/README.md

 You can also configure Spark defaults by creating a spark/conf/log4j.properties file.
 This is a bit more complex but would make more sense in a production environment.

+We have also provide a Jupyter notebook to run the same example.
+See class note son how to use PySpark from Juoyter notebook.